constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 * User clicks on the `Reset password` link included in [Cloudessa login page](https://app.cloudessa.com/account/login)
 * Password reset instructions are emailed to the user

+[Lesson 7: Manage RADIUS attributes]

+Cloudessa lets you set RADIUS attributes to return in RADIUS response messages.
+You can set return attributes for a server, a user group or a particular user.

+To return `Framed-IP-Address` attribute value of `12.13.14.15` for user `test` created in Lession 1

+* Select user `test` in the `Users` panel.
+* Select `Attributes` panel and click `Add`.
+* Select `RFCs` dictionary.
+* Select `Framed-IP-Address` attribute and set attribute value to `12.13.14.15`.
+* Click `OK`.

+Note: for a particular authentication request, Cloudessa RADIUS first identifies the user, the user group and the virtual RADIUS server, and then adds up the corresponding three sets of attributes.
+If the same attribute value is set for the user, the user group and/or the RADIUS server, then the user group attribute overrides the server attribute, and the user attribute overrides the user group attribute.